A little bit about me

-Do you have a cherished pet or farm animal that you would like to me to paint?
+Do you have a cherished pet or farm animal that you would like to me to paint or are stuck for a Corporate Gift.
 If you would like a portait, my Commissions pages have much helpful information.
 Please contact me for a chat to discuss your requirements.

 I hope that you enjoy my paintings as much as I have enjoyed painting them and feel that it would give you pleasure to have one share your home: no feeding, vets bills or mucking out required!